kschuler/guide/current/recruitment.md

 - **Study info:**
 	- This study investigates how people learn languages.
 	- Computer game than involves learning an alien language.
-	- The experiment last about 15-20 minutes.
+	- The experiment last about 15-20 minutes each day for 2 days.

 ### 0302-hierarchical-srt-thompsonnewport-nocue
 - **Who is running:**